cisagov/pre-commit-packer/README.md

 ### `packer_fmt` ###

-This hook checks that any `.pkr.hcl` or `.pkrvars.hcl` files are properly formatted using the `packer fmt` command.
-The hook will only check files by default, but that behavior can be overridden by changing the arguments passed to the hook.
+This hook ensures that any `.pkr.hcl` or `.pkrvars.hcl` files are properly formatted using the `packer fmt` command.
+The hook will update files by default, but that behavior can be overridden by changing the arguments passed to the hook.

 ### `packer_validate` ###